eddieyyeung/oj-go/metahackercup/2023/Practice Round/A2/solution.md

 and we use $x_{min}$ to get $K_4$ means, we buy 2 singles and as many doubles

-so, the final two situation is:
+so, the final two situations is:

 $K_3 = \lfloor C/A \rfloor$